-As part of our recent Cloud series, Surety Systems’ Aaron Chappell recently had a chance to sit down with Oracle’s Gary Grieshaber, currently the Vice President of Product Strategy for the JD Edwards development organization to talk about Hybrid Cloud and how it works into the cloud options available to organizations.
+As part of our recent cloud series, Surety Systems’ Aaron Chappell recently had a chance to sit down with Oracle’s Gary Grieshaber, currently the Vice President of Product Strategy for the JD Edwards development organization, to talk about the hybrid cloud and how it works into the cloud options available to organizations.
 Today we wanted to share that conversation with you.

 Aaron Chappell: So Gary, can you give us a brief intro?